Malik Johnson (basketball): Trepça (2024–2025)

 On July 31, 2024, Johnson signed for Trepça of the Kosovo Superleague, Liga Unike and Champions League.
 In the 2024–25 Superleague season, he averaged 10.9 points and 7.4 assists per game.

 Spójnia Stargard (2025)

 On February 16, 2025, he signed with Spójnia Stargard of the Polish Basketball League (PLK).

-Juventus Utena (2025–present)
+Juventus Utena (2025–2026)

 On August 29, 2025, Johnson signed with Juventus Utena of the Lithuanian Basketball League (LKL).

 Personal life

 Johnson is the nephew of former NBA player Ben Wallace.